Manasvi8274/PROJECT_FEE_1/README.md

 #####     6)High score stored in local storage
 #####     7)Reset high score using the reset button
 #####     8)Switch to Snakemania game using the switch button

+# HOW TO USE
+#### To play game simply clone respository and go to any game folder and run index.html for the game on server of your choice
+#### Then you can enjoy the game